Introduction to Paulownia Wood

 In real terms, it is widely acknowledged that Paulownia is the tree of the future.

 However, NOT all paulownia is the same.
-There are more than 100 different species, just like olives or grapes.
+There are more than 17 different registered species, just like olives or grapes.
 For this reason, it is important that you understand the different chacarteristics of each specie and take professional advice on which paulownia will suit you best.

 General Paulownia Wood Characteristics